tektoncd/dashboard/docs/dev/README.md

 ## Storybook

 Run `npm run storybook` to start [storybook](https://storybook.js.org/) in development mode.
-It should automatically open [`http://localhost:5000/`](http://localhost:5000/) in your browser.
-The app will automatically hot-reload any changes to the source files, including CSS.
+It automatically opens [`http://localhost:5000/`](http://localhost:5000/) in your browser.
+The app automatically hot-reloads any changes to the source files, including CSS.

 Stories are defined in `*.stories.js` files alongside their components.